DWdapengwang/h2o-training-book/README.md

 # What is H2O?

-It is the only alternative to combine the power of highly advanced algorithms, the freedom of open source, and the capacity of truly scalable in-memory processing for big data on one of many nodes.
+It is the only alternative to combine the power of highly advanced algorithms, the freedom of open source, and the capacity of truly scalable in-memory processing for big data on one OR many nodes.
 Combined, these capabilities make it faster, easier, and more cost-effective to harness big data to maximum benefit for the business.

 Data collection is easy.
 Decision making is hard.
 H2O makes it fast and easy to derive insights from your data through faster and better predictive modeling.
 Existing Big Data stacks are batch-oriented.
 Search and analytics need to be interactive.
 Use machines to learn machine-generated data.
 And more data beats better algorithms.